amatrenin/ToDoAp/README.md

 <br><b>Shared Preferences</b></br>
 <br>
 <li>If you have a relatively small collection of key-values that you'd like to save, you can use the SharedPreferences APIs.
 A SharedPreferences object points to a file containing key-value pairs and provides simple methods to read and write them.
 Each SharedPreferences file is managed by the framework and can be private or shared.</li>

+<br><b>Unit test</b></br>

+<li>Local tests enable you to evaluate your app's logic more quickly.
+However, not being able to interact with the Android framework creates a limitation in the types of tests you can run.</li>

+<li>A unit test verifies the behavior of a small section of code, the unit under test.
+It does so by executing that code and checking the result.</li>

+<li>Unit tests are usually simple but their setup can be problematic when the unit under test is not designed with testability in mind.</li>